 Join teachers and students from all around Maryland in taking action to care for Maryland’s streams.
 As a key part of Bay restoration, students from grades K-12 are adopting, investigating, and taking action to restore the health of their local stream.
 The program will introduce your students to the amazing natural features of streams right in their own communities, making rigorous learning as much fun as it is beneficial.

 By investigating real-world, local environmental issues, and making informed decisions about how to affect them, schools are directly in line with Maryland’s environmental literacy graduation requirement and preK-12 environmental literacy standards.
-A sustained program of study that starts in the classroom and includes hands-on, outdoor investigations also helps meet STEM goals and Next Generation Science Standards, and offers opportunities to integrate environmental learning with multiple disciplines
+A sustained program of study that starts in the classroom and includes hands-on, outdoor investigations also helps meet STEM goals and Next Generation Science Standards, and offers opportunities to integrate environmental learning with multiple disciplines.

 Do you want to get your students outside to a local stream for some challenging and relevant science and action projects?
-Maryland Department of Natural Resources educators and scientists offer free one-day professional development workshop that emphasize outdoor learning to help meet a variety of education standards and
+Maryland Department of Natural Resources educators and scientists offer free one-day professional development workshops that emphasize outdoor learning to help meet a variety of education standards and

 If you are interested in scheduling or hosting a training for a group of

-580 Taylor Ave, Annapolis MD 21401
+580 Taylor Ave., Annapolis MD 21401